corybuecker/corybuecker.com/content/posts/007-aggregating-blog-analytics-with-exlytics.md

 I decoupled the event collection application from the reporting application.
 They are both simplistic enough to use a single application or  an umbrella application.
 I wanted to use the [Phoenix Framework](https://www.phoenixframework.org/) for the dashboard application for later access to OAuth 2.0 and OpenID authentication plugins.

-[ExLytics Dashboard](https://github.com/corybuecker/exlytics-dashboard) is open-source and is in a very simple state at the moment.
+[Exlytics Dashboard](https://github.com/corybuecker/exlytics-dashboard) is open-source and is in a very simple state at the moment.
 Visualizations are a lot of fun to build.

 ![Page views](/007-aggregating-blog-analytics-with-exlytics-page-views.png)